Changissnz/goals/README.md

 One can already witness the
 great human element in the
 form of labor strikes and
-college protests in the
+protests in the U.S.A.,
-U.S.A., and one would have
+and one would have
 probably thought that this
 nation's claim to being a
 top hub for artificial